kimipooh/hadfieldnew/README.md

 Version 0.65
 - Fixed issue with alignment when no icons appear in the far right columns such as answered, TC / RC etc

+Version 0.66
+- Improvements to starred discussions and fixing issues with old posts date column

 Known Issues